-The population over 18 that is a high school graduate (or equivalent) or higher is 85.7 %.
-Residents in New Bern 25 and over, with an education equal to or higher than an associate's degree is 37.2%.
+The population over 18 that is a high school graduate (or equivalent) or higher is 88%.
+Residents in New Bern with some college education are 66%.

 Schools

 Craven County School System serves New Bern residents.
 There are five (5) public Elementary schools (K-5th grade), two (2) public middle schools (6th -8th grade), and One (1) public high school (9th - 12th grade) within the City of New Bern.
 New Bern has two (2) head start facilities serving as early childhood development centers.
 New Bern also has three (3) private schools, two (2) of which serve from K-12th grade.
 Craven community college provides residents the opportunity to develop technical skills and offers two-year college education.
 The University of Mount Olive offers a four-year college education to New Bern Residents.